galaxyproject/training-material/topics/ecology/tutorials/x-array-map-plot/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > This tool returns as many tabular files as the number of coordinate variables present in your input file.
-The values are decoded from the netCDF input file and no further processing is done.
-So units for instance for latitudes, longitudes, level and time may vary from one file to another depending on how it was coded in the original input file.
+>    >The number of tabular files returned by this programme is proportional to the number of coordinate variables in your input file.
+No further processing is done after decoding the values from the netCDF input file.
+As a result, depending on how the original input file was coded, units for latitudes, longitudes, level, and time may differ from one file to the next.
 >
 > {: .comment}
 >